 He began his career at ZooTampa in 2002 as an intern.
 During his career, Chris has been a pioneer in many of the zoo’s breeding programs including the zoo’s first breeding program of rhinoceros which has resulted in the successful birth of nine endangered Indian and southern white rhinos.
 He also managed the zoo’s first naturally conceived elephant birth.
 Additionally, he is a member of the steering committee for the rhinoceros taxon advisory group.

 Chris continues to have a fascination with exploring nature, visiting national parks and hiking.
-He is a proud father of a son and a great dame.
-On his spare time, he coaches his son’s soccer team and collects whiskey.
+He is a proud father of a son and a great dane.
+On his spare time, he coaches his son’s soccer team and collects rare whiskey.

 Tiffany has over 15 years of animal experience, 10 of which have been with marine mammals.
 She began her career in her hometown of Las Vegas where she worked with dolphins at the Mirage Hotel.
 She’s participated in countless medical procedures, animal rescues and rehabilitation of marine mammals throughout the US and the world including St. Thomas, St. Kitts and Roatan.
 She has been involved with training staff in sanctuaries in Africa on best practices and how to behaviorally manage their large group of chimpanzees.

 As the Associate Curator at ZooTampa at Lowry Park, Tiffany has many roles including leading the Manatee Care team and spearheading our ZT Saves conservation programming.
 She is thrilled to fulfill her lifelong dream of working with a wide variety of animals and being part of the team that rescues, rehabilitates and releases sick and injured manatees back to Florida waters.

 Her favorite role, however, is being a mother to 2-year-old, Myla.
 The love for animals runs strong in her family; husband Mike is also an Associate Curator and their daughter Myla attends Zoo School.